 Stage 2: The Breaker Stage

-Once tomatoes start changing its color from the mature green stage to some other color is called the ‘breaker stage’.
-In this stage tomatoes definitely break the green color spell and jump to tannish-yellow, pink or red color up to 10% of the surface of the fruit.
+Once tomatoes start changing their color from the mature green stage to some other color is called the ‘breaker stage.’
+In this stage, tomatoes definitely break the green color spell and jump to tannish-yellow, pink or red color up to 10% of the surface of the fruit.

-When tomatoes reach in the ‘breaker stage‘ they are considered as vine-ripe tomatoes, said Frank Watson, a Cooperative Extension agent in Wilkes County.
+When tomatoes reach the ‘breaker stage,’ they are considered vine-ripe tomatoes, said Frank Watson, a Cooperative Extension agent in Wilkes County.
 He worked in Cooperative Extension Office for 37 years and got retirement.

-So, once your tomatoes get the breaker stage, they don’t need any more nutrients from plants.
+So, once your tomatoes get to the breaker stage, they don’t need any more nutrients from plants.
 Then you can pick them up and apply several indoor tomato ripening methods to ripen them.
-After one or two weeks they will ripen thoroughly.
+After one or two weeks, they will ripen thoroughly.